-What is a Landing Page: 25+ Tips to Create a Perfect One in 2022
+25+ Tips to Create a Perfect Landing Page in 2023

 Most people seem to think that the landing page is just another page on your website.
 However, this could not be further from the truth.